 - Frequency of searches

-- Use of additional genetic testing (e.g. YSTR) to narrow search results
+- Use of additional filters for search results (e.g., YSTR testing, metadata)

 - Reporting of search results